Nyaboke moraa loses another family member, 3 months after daughter's death

 - Her daughter Marie passed away at the age of 19 and was buried on August 10, while her brother passed away on June 16.

-- Nyaboke's father also passed away on October 28, just three months after death of Marie.
+- Nyaboke's father-in-law also passed away on October 28, just three months after death of Marie.

 Kenyan actress and content creator Nyaboke Moraa is facing immense grief once again, just three months after the tragic loss of her only daughter, Marie.
 The mother of four revealed the last conversation she had with the deceased, referring to him as her rock.